Navigating the Space of Symmetric CMC Surfaces: Spectral curve theory

 \section{Spectral curve theory}

 In the previous section we have shown how CMC tori can be described by a holomorphic map from the associated spectral curve into the Jacobian of the CMC torus.
 The main ingredient was the reduction of (a generic) flat $\SL(2,\C)$ connection over the torus to a flat line bundle connection.
-In this section, we will explain how to generalize the torus spectral curve theory to higher genus CMC surfaces with certain discrete symmetries.
-The particular case of Lawson symmetric CMC surfaces of genus $2$ was developed in \cite{He3}.
+Now we want to explain how to generalize the torus spectral curve theory to the case of higher genus CMC surfaces with certain discrete symmetries.
+The theory for the particular case of Lawson symmetric CMC surfaces of genus $2$ was developed in \cite{He3}.
+In Section \ref{Abel} we start with a $\lambda$-independent discussion of certain flat $\SL(2,\C)$ connections in terms of flat line bundles, and in \ref{thespecdata} we consider the $\lambda$-dependent version thereof.

-Before we describe how flat line bundle connections on a torus determine a class of flat $\SL(2,\C)$ connections over Riemann surfaces of higher genus, we need to fix some notions and notations.
-In what follows we consider the Riemann surface of genus $1,$ where $\Gamma=2\Z+2\tau\Z$ is the full lattice generated by $2$ and $2\tau$ for some $\tau\in\C$ with $\Im(\tau)>0.$ We also assume without much loss of generality that $\tfrac{1}{2}<\Re(\tau)<\tfrac{1}{2}.$ The Jacobian of $T^2$ is given as before by where It has the well-known interpretation as the moduli space of holomorphic structures on the trivial line bundle.
-By fixing the global anti-holomorphic 1-form $d\bar w$ we can identify